shioya-lab-public/biotite/README.md

 - The target of `JALR` address is obtained by adding the sign-extended 12-bit I-immediate to the register rs1, then setting the least-significant bit of the result to zero.
 - In RV64I, only the low 6 bits of rs2 are considered for the shift amount
 - Unlike RISC-V, taking the remainder of a division by zero in LLVM is undefined behavior.
+- All CSR instructions atomically read-modify-write a single CSR

+CSR
+- If rd=x0, then CSRRW shall not read the CSR and shall not cause any of the side effects that might occur on a CSR read.
+- For both CSRRS and CSRRC, if rs1=x0, then the instruction will not write to the CSR at all, and so shall not cause any of the side effects that might otherwise occur on a CSR write.
+- Both CSRRS and CSRRC always read the addressed CSR and cause any read side effects regardless of rs1 and rd fields.
+-  For CSRRSI and CSRRCI, if the uimm[4:0] field is zero, then these instructions will not write to the CSR, and shall not cause any of the side effects that might otherwise occur on a CSR write.
+For CSRRWI, if rd=x0, then the instruction shall not read the CSR and shall not cause any of the side effects that might occur on a CSR read.
+Both CSRRSI and CSRRCI will always read the CSR and cause any read side effects regardless of rd and rs1 fields.

+Counter
+- RDCYCLE: The execution environment should provide a means to determine the current rate (cycles/second) at which the cycle counter is incrementing.
+- RDTIME: The execution environment should provide a means of determining the period of the real-time counter (seconds/tick).
+The environment should provide a means to determine the accuracy of the clock.

 ### Todo

+- Do not assume executable file.
+- Extract `.text`, `.data`, `.bss`, `.sdata`, and `.sbss`.

 - add arbitrary memory access support for ld/sd: Keep all static sections as static byte array in LLVM.
 - add support for RV32/64A